berkshelf/berkshelf/_includes/index.md

 Prepares a local path to have its Cookbook dependencies managed by Berkshelf.
 If the target path is a Cookbook itself, additional Berkshelf support files will be generated to get you started.

     $ berks init nginx-cookbook

+### Cookbook

+Creates a new cookbook with a number of helpful supporting tools to help you iterate quickly and develop reliable cookbooks.

+    $ berks cookbook my_face